GGP1/GGP1.github.io/content/posts/protect_your_information.md

     hidden: false # only hide on current single page
 ---

-Everyday we are more connected with our devices, we use them to share information, store capital, buy products, work, learn, for entertainment; basically anything.
+Every day we are more connected with our devices, we use them to share information, store capital, buy products, work, learn, for entertainment; basically anything.

 Along with these services come our accounts, that hold and will hold more value than ever as the time goes by.